What to see & do in Scotland

 MILLPORT (Keppel) On the island of Cumbrae has a variety of facilities for people of all ages.
 You can hire a bike to cycle round the island.
 There’s crazy golf, amusements, play parks; a museum and aquarium with plenty of places to eat & drink.
 On the outskirts of Millport is the ‘Cathedral of the Isles’, the smallest Cathedral in Europe.
 Also the Marine Station at Keppel Pier, now run by the Field Studies Council, houses the Robertson Museum and Aquarium.
 It is a unique attraction showcasing the rich marine life of the Firth of Clyde as well as the varied history of the Island and marine research at the station, there is a shop and the opportunity to hold animals in the touch tanks.
 The Museum and Aquarium is open daily from 11am.

-PIRATES & PRINCESSES Join in the fun onboard – take part in the Pirates & Princesses Procession and the treasure hunt onboard – there are prizes for the best dressed Pirates & Princesses!
+PIRATES & PRINCESSES Join in the fun onboard – take part in the treasure hunt onboard – there are prizes for the best dressed Pirates & Princesses!

 RIVER CLYDE HISTORY – SHORT TRIPS FOR CHILDREN Ideal trips for children – see Shipyards & new Waterfront developments from Glasgow or a Lighthouse, Castle, Marina & Power Station from Greenock.